Brandon Browner

-Brandon Kemar Browner (born August 2, 1984) is a former American football cornerback and convicted felon.
-In 2005, Browner signed with the Denver Broncos as an undrafted free agent out of Oregon State.
-Browner played four seasons with the Calgary Stampeders of the Canadian Football League (CFL) where he was a three-time CFL All-Star and won a Grey Cup championship in 2008 before signing with the Seattle Seahawks before the 2011 season.
-After winning the Super Bowl with Seattle in 2013 and the New England Patriots in 2014, Browner became one of the few players to win two consecutive Super Bowls as a member of two teams.
-Browner is a convicted felon and is serving 8 years in prison for attempted murder.
+Brandon Kemar Browner (born August 2, 1984) is an American former professional football player who was a cornerback in the National Football League (NFL) for the Seattle Seahawks, New England Patriots, and New Orleans Saints, and in the Canadian Football League (CFL) for the Calgary Stampeders.
+He played college football for the Oregon State Beavers before signing with the Denver Broncos as an undrafted free agent in 2005.

+Browner spent four seasons with the Stampeders in the CFL, where he was a three-time CFL All-Star and won a Grey Cup championship in 2008.
+He signed with the Seattle Seahawks prior to the 2011 season, where he became a founding member of the Legion of Boom defense.
+In 2011 he led the Seahawks with six interceptions and made the 2012 Pro Bowl, the only one of his career.
+After winning the Super Bowl with Seattle in 2013 and the New England Patriots in 2014, Browner became one of the few players to win consecutive Super Bowls as a member of two different teams.
-Browner was a founding member of the Seahawks Legion of Boom defense.
-In 2011 he led the Seahawks with six interceptions and made the only Pro Bowl of his career.

-High school career
+In 2018, Browner was arrested for attempted murder, for which he was sentenced to eight years in prison.

+Early life

 Browner was a Prep Star West All-Region and All-Valley Mission League selection at Sylmar High School (northern area of Los Angeles) as a senior.
 He also earned Mission League MVP honors.
 As a junior, Browner played at James Monroe High School in North Hills, Los Angeles.
 During his prep career, he competed as a receiver where he accounted for 1,726 career yards and 24 touchdowns, and on defense as a cornerback where he recorded 16 career interceptions.
 As a senior, he also returned three punts for touchdowns.
 Browner also lettered in track and field at James Monroe, competing in the high jump, triple jump and 200 meters.